-PLEASE NOTE: DUE TO THE CORONAVIRUS PANDEMIC DURING SCHOOL YEAR 2020-21, THIS INFORMATION MAY CHANGE DUE TO CONDITIONS RELATED TO MAINTAINING THE SAFETY OF STUDENTS AND STAFF.
+PLEASE NOTE: WITH ONGOING MONITORING OF THE CORONAVIRUS, THIS INFORMATION MAY CHANGE AS WE WORK TO ENSURE OUR ABILITY TO MAINTAIN THE SAFETY OF STUDENTS AND STAFF.

 THANK YOU FOR YOUR UNDERSTANDING.